 Radio host, author, television host, and lawyer, Jennifer Koppelman Hutt’s self-deprecating humor, honesty and willingness to talk about everything has won her legions of loyal fans since she started hosting on SiriusXM in 2005.

-Currently, Jenny is the host of Just Jenny, a daily call-in show airing Monday through Friday from 9AM EST on SiriusXM Stars channel.
-On the show, Jennifer tackles subjects you would only think to discuss with your best friends, inviting listeners to engage an honest, humorous dialogue on a variety of topics and issues – from grieving the loss of a parent, to transforming her body and spirit through healthy eating and exercise.
+Currently, Jenny is the host of Just Jenny, a daily call-in show airing Monday through Friday from 6pm-8pmET/3pmPT-5pmPT on SiriusXM Stars channel 109.
+On the show, Jennifer tackles daily current events plus subjects you would only think to discuss with your best friends.
+Jenny invites listeners to engage in honest, humorous conversations on a variety of topics and issues – from the news to grieving the loss of a parent, to transforming the body and spirit through healthy eating and exercise.
+She also interviews celebrities and influencers in all aspects of life!

-She is also co-hosting SiriusXM’s “Jon Hein TV show,” with Jon Hein, radio personality and creator of the popular “Jump The Shark” website.
+She also co-hosted SiriusXM’s “Jon Hein’s TV show,” with Jon Hein, radio personality and creator of the popular “Jump The Shark” website.

-Jenny’s newest project is called “Treadmill Talk with Jenny Hutt” Co-produced with PowerwomenTV.
+Jenny had a web series called “Treadmill Talk with Jenny Hutt” Co-produced with PowerwomenTV.
 In this series Jenny interviews celebrities, tastemakers and fascinating people on a treadmill in various hot spots around NYC and beyond!
-Segments from “Treadmill Talk with Jenny Hutt” will also be appearing on PowerwomenTV.
+Segments from “Treadmill Talk with Jenny Hutt” appear on PowerwomenTV.

-Jenny is active on social media sites including Facebook , Twitter, YouTube, and Instagram and even answers people’s questions via video while exercising on the treadmill.
-Jennifer recently hosted “Whatever with Jennifer” on Sirius/XM and was a frequent contributor to CNN’s stream team.
+Before Just Jenny, Jenny hosted “Whatever with Jennifer” on Sirius/XM and was a frequent contributor to CNN’s stream team.

 Like most working mothers, Jennifer’s career took a circuitous route.
 After finishing at Tufts University outside Boston in 1992, she graduated from Hofstra University Law School (yes she’s licensed and in good standing) and then studied voice and acting.
 Soon, Jennifer met her future husband, Keith Hutt.
 They married within a year and a half, settled in her hometown on Long Island – right next door to her parents and her sister, Stacy – and had two children.
 Once they reached school-age, Jennifer was finally able to focus on her career and the unexpected on-air opportunities that presented themselves.